-The USEPA promulgated implementing regulations (40 Code of Federal Regulations section 122.26), which prescribe permit application requirements for stormwater discharges from MS4s pursuant to Clean Water Act section 402(p), on November 16, 1990.
-The USEPA published an Interpretive Policy Memorandum on Reapplication Requirements for Municipal Separate Storm Sewer Systems, which provided guidance on permit application requirements for regulated MS4s, on May 17, 1996.
-The se federal regulations in 40 Code of Federal Regulations part 122 and guidance issued by USEPA and related guidance serve as the foundation for the provisions of this Order.
+The USEPA promulgated implementing regulations (40 Code of Federal Regulations section 122.26), which prescribe permit application requirements for stormwater discharges from MS4s on November 16, 1990.
+The USEPA published an Interpretive Policy Memorandum on Reapplication Requirements for Municipal Separate Storm Sewer Systems on May 17, 1996.
+These federal regulations and related guidance serve as the foundation for the provisions of this Order.